SystemsApproach/sdn/switch.rst

 where its the control interface that’s most relevant to this section because it abstracts the forwarding pipeline.
-On the other hand, there is little value in looking at yet another forwarding pipeline, so we refer the interested reader to the SAI specification for more details:
+On the other hand, there is little value in looking at yet another forwarding pipeline, so we refer the interested reader to the SAI specification for more details.

 .. _reading_sai:
 .. admonition:: Further Reading